rehfeldmedical/rehfeldmedical.github.io/README.md

-# Rehfeld Medical Engineering blog
+# Vital Beats Engineering blog

 This is our Engineering blog, built using Jekyll + GitHub pages, currently using the 'Minima' theme as a gem-based theme.